dmbarbour/glas/docs/GlasGUI.md

 Intriguingly, temporal media could be downloaded and buffered as needed via the content addressed storage layer.

+## Mitigating Glitches

+If users observe all transactions in which a user agent participates, they will certainly observe many transactions that are ultimately aborted due to concurrent read-write conflicts.
+A subset of these may exhibit 'glitches' where rendered values are inconsistent.

+The GUI system can easily skip rendering of transactions that might be inconsistent, but there is a potential cost to frame-rate depending on level of concurrent interference.
+To mitigate glitches without reducing frame rates may require support from applications or the glas runtime system.
+Some possibilities:

+* redesign apps to reduce conflict: use more queues!
+* systematic support for 'snapshots' of system state
+* precise conflict analysis to distinguish 'glitches'

+In practice, I expect most glitches will be subtle and short-lived.
+Users often won't even notice.
+Where users do notice, it will often be easy to solve the problem at the app layer.
+Snapshots would further reduce the barrier.

+An adjacent issue is that asynchronous interactions may appear glitchy due to time and transactions between user action and feedback.
+One viable solution is to manage user expectations in the GUI, e.g. report the status of prior requests, make it clear when a user action is still being processed.
+Alternatively, if it doesn't introduce too much contention, we could make user actions more direct and synchronous.

-## Multi-Window GUI
+## Multi-Frame GUI

 For an isolated transaction, repetition is equivalent to replication.
-We can leverage this to render multiple independent windows from a single 'gui' request.
-But choices made by a remote application are not always visible to the user agent.
-It might not be distinguishible from things changing over time.
-Further, user attention should influence the decision.
-It is better to ask the user agent for which window to render, offering a stable list of choices.
+A fair non-deterministic choice can be replicated to take both routes.
+We can leverage this to render multiple independent frames or windows from a single 'gui' request.

-Ideally, 'fork' is essentially an algebraic effect across RPC boundaries.
-Providing influence over fork is useful for performance, scheduling, and system testing.
-This would mitigate the issue of stabilizing and influencing choice by a remote application.
-Even so, explicit choice by the user agent would allow for more meaningful participation by the user.
+However, it would be best to make this choice visible to the user agent, such that the GUI system can stabilize and render specific choices based on user attention.
+This implies we can influence non-deterministic choice through the transaction layer, somewhat similar to an algebraic effect.

+Ideally, for *approved action* mode, the user can explore possible outcomes based on feedback, and control which choice is committed in the end.
+That is, the user also participates in non-deterministic transactions.

 ## Multi-User Transactions

-The API directly supports multi-user systems where each user holds GUI connections.
-However, to let multiple users participate in a shared transaction requires some indirection.
-For example, we can model a shared virtual room that implements a multi-user agent and coordination protocols, such as handoff or voting.
+The API directly supports multi-user systems where each user holds independent GUI connections.
+A multi-user aware application can coordinate multiple users.
+This should be sufficient for most use cases.
+No need to share a *transaction* between users.

+But if ever we invent a scenario where a multi-user transaction makes sense, how would we implement it?

+Well, if multiple users shared a room, we could implement a 'multi-user agent' to allow multiple users to share a transaction.
+It doesn't need to be a physical room: users could share a virtual room.
+Each user could have independent GUI connections to the shared virtual room, allowing transactional observation and operation of the shared multi-user agent, which ultimately interacts with the remote application.

+A virtual room could also support coordination and handoff protocols to share a single-user GUI connection between users.
+This would roughly correspond to desktop sharing.